-As an estate agent with more than 200 years’ experience in selling homes, we would advise caution in using one of these services.
-The government’s impartial Money Advice Service warns that you should expect to receive around 25% less than your property’s true market value if you choose to sell via this route.
+Money Advice Service also states that you should expect to receive around 25% less than your property’s true market value if you choose to sell via this route.

 Please enter your details and get a free instant valuation of your property

 There are a number of things you can do to improve the chances of selling your home quickly.

 Here are some tips to help you attract more buyers and secure a quick sale on your property.